 However, this represents, as mentioned above, only one side of the story since the local governments should act to address infrastructural issues which could underpin these new opportunities.
 One of those is represented by the need to foster a digital transition of the region.
 In this regard, in their journey towards their full European citizenship, Western Balkans’ governments should favour such a convergence by favouring internal collaboration among the local governments and by making the most of the recently adopted Economic and Investment Plan for the Western Balkans (European Commission, 2020b) whose €9 billion of grant funding, aimed at investments and providing support to competitiveness and digital transition would “support the development of connected, competitive knowledge-based, sustainable, innovation oriented and thriving economies in the Western Balkans, with an increasingly dynamic private sector.”
 (European Commission, 2020a).

-To support such an effort of local governments in creating an entrepreneurial-frendly environment (i.e. entrepreneurial ecosystem), of interest would be further research addressing how government policy and support can encourage and promote an equity crowdfunding ecosystem for fostering and sustaining venturing.
+To support such an effort of local governments in creating an entrepreneurial-friendly environment (i.e. entrepreneurial ecosystem), of interest would be further research addressing how government policy and support can encourage and promote an equity crowdfunding ecosystem for fostering and sustaining venturing.

 References